hxman027/RealEstate/README.md

 UBC Statistics

 ## Project background
 Every year, all property owners in BC have to pay property taxes&mdash;the single greatest operating expense.
-The property tax is determined based on property assessment, and property tax rate (mill rates).
+The property tax is determined based on property assessment and property tax rate (mill rates).
 This project will be a value-add to the business in projecting commercial real estate property taxes, and providing tax and assessment insights for different neighborhoods/and or property types.
 If time allow, a statistical research question can be explored.

 ## Project objectives
 * To **predict** the property tax for a given property for the upcoming year.